leveris133t/API-docs/onboarding.md

 #### Application steps

-Based on the back-end configuration, the front-end application may have to create a certain type of default product for the user.
+Based on the back-end configuration, the front-end application may have to create a certain type of default product (e.g. a current account) for the user.
 For further information please look at the [deposit API](mw-gen-deposit-ib.html.md).

 ### User activation and public and private endpoints